 A first offense violation of this section shall constitute a Class 2 misdemeanor.
 A second or subsequent violation of this section shall constitute a Class 1 misdemeanor.

 When you are ready to hire an attorney or for information, contact the experienced attorneys at Montagna Klein Camden for a free initial consultation at 757-625-3500.
-Anthony L. Montagna, III will provides the best traffic, DUI or criminal defense available under the law.
+Anthony L. Montagna, III will provide the best traffic, DUI or criminal defense available under the law.

 "Mr. Montagna was the BEST!!
 I had reckless driving and 2 seatbelt violations ( one for a minor) and he got my whole case DISMISSED!!
 He is definitely the go to guy for your case… I couldn’t appreciate and thank him enough!"